Buechele sets career marks as unbeaten SMU tops Temple 45-21

+DALLAS (AP) — SMU’s improbable season remains perfect thanks to an aerial game that eliminated some of the high anxiety last seen when the Mustangs took the field.

-DALLAS (AP) — Shane Buechele set career highs with six touchdown passes and 457 passing yards as No. 19 SMU improved to 7-0 with a 45-21 win over Temple on Saturday.
+Shane Buechele set career highs with six touchdown passes and 457 passing yards as No. 19 SMU improved to 7-0 with a 45-21 win over Temple on Saturday.

-Reggie Roberson Jr. had a career-high 250 receiving yards on seven catches, including touchdowns of 75, 75 and 33 yards.
+Reggie Roberson Jr. had a career-high 250 receiving yards on eight catches, including touchdowns of 75, 60 and 33 yards.
+The 33-yard score saw Buechele lead Roberson into the left corner of the end zone in tight coverage.
+On the two longer connections, Roberson got behind the secondary in the middle of the field with room to spare.

+“We thought coming into the game we had some favorable matchups with some of our skill guys, and we had to execute,” SMU coach Sonny Dykes said.
+“Shane obviously made some really great deep throws, and Reggie made some plays.”

+“Our team does a really good job at taking it week by week and going 1-0,” Buechele said.
+“It’s always a goal to win, but to win that week – not just the whole season.”

 The Mustangs have opened the season with seven straight wins for the first time since 1982, when they were 10-0-0 en route to an 11-0-1 finish.
-The seven-game winning streak is their longest since winning eight straight during the 1984-85 seasons.
+The seven-game winning streak is their longest since winning eight straight during the 1984-85 seasons and matches their win total of the previous two years.

 SMU (3-0 American) remains in first place in the West Division.
+Dykes called it “certainly the most complete game I think we’ve played up to this point.”

+SMU enjoyed an off week following its frenetic triple-overtime win over Tulsa at home on Oct.
+5 when the Mustangs rallied from a 21-point deficit in the fourth quarter.

 Temple (5-2, 2-1) scored on a 1-yard runs by Ra’Mahn Davis and Anthony Russo and a 25-yard pass from Russo to Branden Mack.
 The Owls are one game behind first-place Cincinnati in the East.